CGC1515971 | Florida Certified General Contractor

 Estimate

-You receive a fixed-price, line-item bid.
+You receive a line-item bid.
 Every material, labor cost, and permit fee is listed before you sign.

 03